-Even Field has a nonprofit partnership with NEPAC on its Football For YOU free, one-day football camps for children ages 9-14, and their families.
-Since the start of 2014, we have contributed to these camps by speaking to parents and guardians about sportsmanship, and ways we can help children get the best out of the youth sports experience.
-We also facilitate the end of camp talks given by a former Patriots player to the children and their families.
-These camps take place in locations across New England.
+Even Field partnered with NEPAC on its Football For YOU free, one-day football camps for children ages 9-14, and their families.
+From 2014 through 2020, we contributed to these camps by speaking to parents and guardians about sportsmanship, and ways to help children get the best out of the youth sports experience.
+We also facilitated the end-of-camp talks given by a former Patriots player to the children and their families.
+These camps took place in locations across New England.

 Catholic Athletic League (RI) (CAL)